calaldees/teacherEducation/teacherEducation/behaviour.md

 * Doorway visibility trick
     * have sanctioned student out of sight of class
     * Still have classroom coverage (you may be discussing for some time)
+    * (where possible) Always have one foot on the carpet of your room